-In 2006 she also served as Rural Gender Studies Guest Professor in the Maria Goeppert-Mayer Professoriate Program from German Lower Saxony, at the Institute for Rural Development, Faculty of Agricultural Sciences, Georg August University, Goettingen, Germany.
-From Oct 2015 till April 2016 she was visiting scholar with Carolyn Sachs, Professor in Rural Sociology and Womens Studies at PennState University USA.
+* in 2006, half year: Rural Gender Studies Guest Professor in the Maria Goeppert-Mayer Professoriate Program from German Lower Saxony, Institute for Rural Development, Fac. of Agricultural Sciences, Goettingen, Germany.

 * in 2015/2016, half year: visiting scholar with Carolyn Sachs, Professor Rural Sociology and Women’s Studies, PennState University, USA.